isomerpages/moe-chuachukangsec/_learning-in-cckss/Departments/Humanities.md

 <h4><strong>Elements of Business Skills</strong></h4>
 <p>Elements of Business Skills is an introduction to business through an
-understanding of business activities, focusing on basic marketing and customer relations, in the context of Singapore.
-The syllabus intends to provide students with opportunities to develop transferable employability skills and knowledge in the service industry, namely the Travel and Tourism, Hospitality, and Retail industries, which continue to offer employment opportunities accessible to the students.
+understanding of business activities, focusing on basic marketing and customer relations, in the context of Singapore.</p>
+<p>The syllabus intends to provide students with opportunities to develop
+transferable employability skills and knowledge in the service industry, namely the Travel and Tourism, Hospitality, and Retail industries, which continue to offer employment opportunities accessible to the students.
 It provides students with the foundational knowledge and skills for further studies in institutes of higher learning and the awareness of prospects of a career in the service industry.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Screenshot_2025_01_12_171938.png">
 </div>